Ignore unspecified fields

 Manage unspecified fields in a list externally

-Config Connector treats all list fields in resource spec as atomic fields.
+Config Connector treats all list fields in Kubernetes resource spec as atomic fields.
 As a result, by default, your change made to a subfield in the list from outside of Config Connector will be reverted by Config Connector.
 However, you can use this annotation to let Config Connector unmanage subfields in list.
 For more information, see Behavior for list fields in resource spec.

 Resolve fighting between config management tools and Config Connector